 - The sunburned person is a child under one year old.

 - Replace body fluids with water, juice, or sports drinks.

 - Apply aloe or over-the-counter moisturizing lotion to skin as directed.

-- To soothe and cool skin, bathe in lukewarm water or apply cool compresses to the area.
+- To soothe and cool skin, take a cool bath or shower or apply cool compresses to the area.